V-1 flying bomb

 The V-1 flying bomb (Vergeltungswaffe 1 (Note: Vergeltungswaffe "vengeance weapon 1" (Vergeltung can also be translated as "retribution", "reprisal," or "retaliation"), also Fieseler Fi 103 by the RLM's airframe number 8-103.)) was an early cruise missile.
 Its official Reich Aviation Ministry (RLM) name was Fieseler Fi 103 and its suggestive name was Höllenhund (hellhound).
 It was also known to the Allies as the buzz bomb or doodlebug and Maikäfer (maybug).
 (Note: From the low hum resembling that of the insect.
 It was also referred to as a "robot bomb".)

 The V-1 was the first of the Vergeltungswaffen (V-weapons) deployed for the terror bombing of London.
-It was developed at Peenemünde Army Research Center in 1942 by the Luftwaffe, and during initial development was known by the codename "Cherry Stone".
+It was developed at Peenemünde Army Research Center in 1942 by the Luftwaffe, and during initial development was known by the codename Kirschkern (cherry stone).
 Due to its limited range, the thousands of V-1 missiles launched into England were fired from launch sites along the French (Pas-de-Calais) and Dutch coasts or by modified Heinkel He 111 aircraft.

 The Wehrmacht first launched the V-1s against London on 13 June 1944, one week after (and prompted by) Operation Overlord, the Allied landings in France.
 At times more than one hundred V-1s a day were fired at south-east England, 9,521 in total, decreasing in number as sites were overrun until October 1944, when the last V-1 site in range of Britain was overrun by Allied forces.
 After this, the Germans directed V-1s at the port of Antwerp and at other targets in Belgium, launching another 2,448 V-1s.
 The attacks stopped only a month before the war in Europe ended, when the last launch site in the Low Countries was overrun on 29 March 1945.

 As part of Operation Crossbow, operations against the V-1, the British air defences consisted of anti-aircraft guns, barrage balloons and fighter aircraft, to intercept the bombs before they reached their targets, while the launch sites and underground storage depots became targets for Allied attacks including strategic bombing.

 In 1944 a number of tests of this weapon were apparently conducted in Tornio, Finland.
 On one occasion, several Finnish soldiers saw a German plane launch what they described as a bomb shaped like a small, winged aircraft.
 The flight and impact of another prototype was seen by Finnish frontline soldiers; they noted that its engine stopped suddenly, causing the V-1 to descend sharply, and explode on impact, leaving a crater 20–30 m wide.
 These V-1s became known to Finnish soldiers as "flying torpedoes".